saumya9876/ChiCode/README.md

 In recent years, Python has become an increasingly popular programming language amongst software developers.
 In this course, we will be teaching students fundamental concepts such as primitive types, variables, arithmetic operators, conditional expressions, and iteration.
 In addition, we will have fun exercises and projects for students to exercise their knowledge.
 Get started with lessons here.
 ### Java
+In this course, mentors will be teaching students the basics of Java which includes, classes, objects, loops, iteratations, methods, and more!
+These lessons will be supplemented with educational exercises and small projects.
+Get started with lessons here.

 ---------------------